Abhijeet-Kalathil-1000/Abhijeet-Kalathil-1000/README.md

 </p>

-- 🏆 Goal : To have expertise in **Multiple languages & divisions as a Software Developer**
+- 🏆 Goal : To have expertise in **multiple languages, technologies & divisions as a Software Developer**

 - 🌩️ Belief : **One can make a difference**